PierrickMarmot/JiraTimesheetExtension/README.md

 ### Install on Chromium

-- Download the `ChromeJiraTimesheet.zip` from the latest release.
+- Download the `ChromeJiraTimesheetExtension.zip` from the latest release.
 - Extract and move the extracted folder where you want to store the extension, for exemple **Documents**
 - Open your browser
 - Go to the extension page